Reformed Presbyterian Church

 - To conduct correspondence as directed.

-- To keep bookkeeping records of such funds.
+- To keep bookkeeping records of the retreats, and to disperse the records to the officers

 - Assist the Camp Manager at the Western Conference.